-In a never-ending quest to improve my own productivity and workflow system, I’ve come up with this simple timesheet to help track how long I spend on each task.
-This is a timer, task planner, and timesheet rolled into one simple page.
+In a never-ending quest to improve my productivity and workflow system, I’ve come up with this simple timesheet to help track how long I spend on each task.
+This timer, task planner, and timesheet is rolled into one simple page.

 This tool has also been a helpful feedback loop when assessing how long each task takes.
 You know the feeling where you think it’ll take an hour and then inevitably takes three?
 This should help you schedule your day more accurately.